fairwaves/um-docs/markdown/Software configuration manual.markdown

 	Will degrade system performance; only for use by developers

-**NOTE:** To get different information out of the system, you may set different logging level in the VTY command line
+**NOTE:** To get different information out of the system, you may set different logging levels in the VTY command line

 #### 2.5 Multi BTS configuration